Hampstead Garden Suburb: Hampstead Garden Suburb Act 1906

-Urban town planning had been restricted by the byelaws established after the 1875 Housing Act, which had de facto called for a grid iron street layout, and a minimum housing density.
-This had prevented Cadbury building workers houses within a city, and caused Rowntree to build his housing in rural parishes.
-For Unwin to design a street structure that followed the contours, and built houses in cul-de-sacs a parliamentary act was needed.
-The Hampstead Garden Suburb Trust sponsored a private bill.
+Urban town planning had been restricted by the bylaws established after the Public Health Act 1875, which had de facto called for a grid-iron street layout and a minimum housing density.
+This had prevented Cadbury building workers’ houses within a city and caused Rowntree to build his housing in rural parishes.
+For Unwin to design a street structure that followed the contours and build houses in cul-de-sacs an act of Parliament was needed.
+The Hampstead Garden Suburb Trust sponsored a private bill, which was passed as the Hampstead Garden Suburb Act 1906 (6 Edw.
+7. c. cxcii).